Florian-Heringa/pi-pico-accel-gyro/README.md

 - Navigate to `<ip>:5000`, the web page should show the live data from the board now.

 ### Todo
 - Add MQTT data interface for more reliable data communication.
-This will also allow the data to be available directly in TwinCAT.
+This will also allow the data to be available directly in an external system.
 - Expand web interface to allow start and stop of measurements.
 - Expand web interface and code to allow switching measurement ranges.